City Walks Through Italy: Your Guide to 20 Must-See Destinations

 Between Bologna and Parma is the lovely town of Modena, known for its wonderful food.

 Modena is where delicious balsamic vinegar is produced.
 And don’t just try any balsamic vinegar.
-It needs to be the Traditional Balsamic Vinegar, aged at least 12 years.
+It needs to be the Traditional Balsamic Vinegar, aged 12 years.
 Delicious.

 Torre Civica – Ghirlandina provides magnificent views of the city.
 The Duomo di Modena, next to the Tower, is a UNESCO building where the sunken nave is one of splendour to visit.
 It was at this church the funeral of Luciano Pavarotti was held.